 a new site this year and favourite for Toyah and Adam to dive in their free time.. around 35 mins from Bouley near Greve D’lecq.
 Large Boulders to swim in between, mackerel, conger eels, sponges, pipefish, nudibranches, dragonets, goby’s and more

 Will’s fan coral wall

 This 190 foot/ 57 meters long dutch made cargo ship sank in 1961 from a reef strike on the way from Jersey To Portsmouth with cargo including crates and crates of tomato’s.
 3 people on board were killed. the wreck lay on the paternoster reef undiscovered until 2006.
 It is one of the most popular wrecks dived from Jersey and remains very much intact with a diverse amount of marine life such as huge schools of pouting, anemones and sea squirts.
 It lies off the North coast and is easy to get to from Bouley Bay.
 Typical depths are 22-32m depending on the tide.

-The Ollway 20 meters in length was another vessel scuttled to form an artificial reef, and now lies around one mile off Bouley Bay on the North coast.
+The Olway 65 foot/ 20 meters in length was another vessel scuttled to form an artificial reef in 1999 and now lies around one mile off Bouley Bay on the North coast.
 She came to rest upside down on a rocky seabed and is usually surrounded by huge shoals of pouting which also hide inside the wreck.
 This is a beautiful site with the light penetrating the wreck with fish everywhere.
 It is also home to a very big conger eel and lots of tom pot blennies.
 It is a fun dive and it’s easy to go around the wreck in a single dive, and also allows for easy penetration as it is so open.
 Typical depths are 30-40m depending on the tide. £25 plus any kit hire